Nirupama1009/automated-book-workflow/README.md

-# Automated Book Publication Workflow 📚🤖
+# Automated Book Publication Workflow

 This project automates the workflow of creating book chapters using AI tools.
 It includes scraping content, spinning/rephrasing it using an LLM, reviewing for quality, and storing results with versioning.

-## Features
+#Features
-- ✅ Web scraping with Playwright
+-  Web scraping with Playwright
-- ✅ AI-based content spinning (LLM)
+- AI-based content spinning (LLM)
-- ✅ Human-in-the-loop content review
+- Human-in-the-loop content review
-- ✅ Version control using ChromaDB
+- Version control using ChromaDB
-- ✅ Screenshot proof of working app
+- Screenshot proof of working app

-## Tech Stack
+# Tech Stack
-- Python 🐍
+- Python
-- Playwright for scraping 🌐
+- Playwright for scraping
-- ChromaDB for vector storage 💾
+- ChromaDB for vector storage
-- OpenAI API (or LLM of your choice) 🧠
+- OpenAI API (or LLM of your choice)

-## How to Run
+#How to Run
 1. Clone the repo
 2. Set up a virtual environment and install dependencies
 3. Run `scraper.py` to scrape content